QuarkNerd/blog/cbrown/_posts/2019-04-30-how-to-train-your-xctest.md

   peaceful iOS testing.
 image: cbrown/assets/xctest-logo.jpg
 ---
 Apple’s XCTest could be described as an untamed beast.
 An all-encompassing, powerful framework with a range of abilities that you can use to your advantage when automating iOS testing.
 It holds similarities to a ‘<a href="#red-death">Red Death</a>’ dragon, being the controlling force in the world of iOS testing frameworks.
 On the other hand, I’d also describe it as erratic or unpredictable.
-It has copious firepower as it can be used for both Unit and UI test.
+It has copious firepower as it can be used for both Unit and UI testing.
 Maybe a ‘<a href="#nightmare">Monstrous Nightmare</a>’ dragon is a better analogy?

-But, if I was to pick the biggest and most irritating trait that XCTest has, it would be its unknowns.
+However, if I was to pick the biggest and most irritating trait that XCTest has, it would be its unknowns.
 I’ve found in particular that when performing UI tests using XCTest, you’re greeted with a plague of issues including race conditions and implementation limitations.
 In a desperate attempt to tackle these you turn to the docs for help.
-However this leads to further questions and confusion as Apple have gone to town with ambiguity in their descriptions and examples.
+But this leads to further questions and confusion as Apple have gone to town with ambiguity in their descriptions and examples.

 Consequently, I would describe XCTest as a ‘<a href="#night-fury">Night Fury</a>’ dragon: Powerful but vastly obscure and mysterious.